SkeloGH/sirelia/README.md

 This will:
 - Start the web server on http://localhost:3000
 - Start the bridge server on port 3001
-- Watch your `.sirelia.mdd` file for changes
+- Watch your `.sirelia.mmd` file for changes
 - Automatically send updates to the web interface

 ## Usage

 ### 1. Edit Your Diagrams

-Open the `.sirelia.mdd` file in your favorite editor and add Mermaid diagrams:
+Open the `.sirelia.mmd` file in your favorite editor and add Mermaid diagrams:

 ```markdown
 # My Project Architecture